A Sense of Purpose: Fighting For Our Lives

 Lamont will serve as the Director of Photography, Editor and Producer on “A Sense of Purpose: Fighting For Our Lives.”

-For More Information About The Movie, Click Here.
+For More Information About The Movie and the Music Video, Click Here.